kylecorry31/andromeda/README.md

 # Andromeda
  A collection of Android libraries for simplifying development using Android APIs.

+This is intended for my use only at this point, so there isn't any documentation on it.

 ## Usage
 Andromeda uses Jitpack for distribution, the following gradle dependency can be added: